 Yes, absolutely!
 I encourage sisters to join - beautifying one's recitation is not just for brothers.
 Some of our optional coaching calls, or portions thereof, will be for sisters only, for those who prefer that.

 What if my tajweed isn’t great?
 Can I still benefit from this program?

 Tajweed is absolutely the foundation of a beautiful recitation.
 Having said that, there’s no harm in exploring your tune even if you’re still working on improving your tajweed.
 For those students who need to brush up on their tajweed, there will be an option to join my Beautiful Tajweed course at a significantly reduced rate, after you complete registration for the Overnight Qari Experience.

 I want to learn another maqam!

 So not quite a question, but often when I teach a course like this, I’ll always get some students saying they want to learn sika, or saba, or some other maqam.
 What students often don’t realize is that the maqamat are all related.
 Yes they’re different but they work in similar ways.
 In a program like this, you’ll understand how maqamat are put together - and by practicing one maqam, you inevitably make it easier for you to learn others afterwards as well.

 I’m genuinely unable to afford this.
-Do you have a scholarship program?
+Do you have a scholarship program or alternate payment options?

 Yes we do.
 If you would like to join this program, but you are genuinely facing financial hardship, or if you live in a part of the world where USD pricing is wildly inaccessible, kindly email your request to firstname.lastname@example.org.
 Kindly do so asap and do not wait for the registration deadline so that we can process your request on time.